 - a.
-Fifteen (15) percent of the total units proposed shall be for households earning less than 120% of the Orange County Median Income. - b.
+Fifteen (15) percent of the total units proposed shall be for households earning less than 120% of the Orange County Median Income, except as otherwise specified for projects permitted within the Affordable Housing Overlay. - b.
 A detailed description of the type, size, location and phasing of the units being built. - c.
 The estimated applicable sales price and rental rate of the units. - d.
 Residential projects for households earning less than 80% of the Orange County Median Income may request a subsidy by one or more of the following: - 1.
 Direct financial assistance. - 2.
 Reduction in fees and/or exactions. - 3.
 Deviations from specific development standards of the Holly-Seacliff Specific Plan.